zovajs/zova/zova-docs/guide/techniques/model/sync-data.md

 ```

 - Unlike `async data` definition, `sync data` is defined directly in the initialization method `__init__`
-- Invoke `$useQueryLocal` to create a Query object
+- Invoke `$useStateLocal` to create a Query object
 - Pass in `queryKey` to ensure the uniqueness of the local cache

 ### How to use